thebigbeanest/BATTLECRUISER/README.md

 - Set healthpoints for the Battlecruiser and Scourge
 - Set sounds for the game
 - Set a winning condition / score and play a new screen + winning gif when the level is complete.
-- Create a main menu that navigates to the actual game when clicked, etc.

 ### Note
 - Removed README file as all daily updates are already summarized inside git commit update notes.